 - rebalancing in ETFs

-There are a lot of traders who fades SPY.
+There are a lot of traders who fade SPY.
 If SPY just continues higher, a lot of them might want to take a stop-loss by covering and thus needs to buy (and they may take profits on big down days and buy during the last hour).
 The other reason is the growth in leveraged ETF’s.
 A lot of the leveraged ETF’s needs to rebalance every day and this pushes more fuel to the fire.
-You can find a description about this here.
+You can find a description of this here.
 When the market goes up leveraged bull ETFs need to buy more to keep the leverage ratio.
 When the market drops, it’s the opposite effect, because bear ETF’s need to buy.
-However, this is not my field so I strongly urge to read this research paper and this blog (thanks to Rob Hanna and ATrader for making me aware of these articles).
-According to the mentioned research paper as much as 10-50% on the MOC orders could be attributed to these ETF’s!
-Reading the research paper gave me new insights on how the markets work.
+However, this is not my field so I strongly urge you to read this research paper and this blog (thanks to Rob Hanna and ATrader for making me aware of these articles).
+According to the mentioned research paper, as much as 10-50% on the MOC orders could be attributed to these ETF’s!
+Reading the research paper gave me new insights into how the markets work.